 11. Ask your doctor if any of your prescription medications interfere with memory.

-13. Reduce Stress: Though acute stress may actually sharpen memory, chronic stress has destructive effects.
+13. Reduce stress.
+Though acute stress may sharpen memory, chronic stress can have destructive effects.

-16. Use medication reminder boxes to help you keep track of your medications and vitamins.
+16. Use medication reminder boxes.
+These can help you keep track of your medications and vitamins.

-24. Do things when you think of them, don’t put them off for later: Take inspiration from David Allen’s 2-minute rule, which says if something can be done in less than 2 minutes, do it now.
-Not only does this cut back on procrastination, but it keeps you from forgetting to do it at all!
+24. Do things when you think of them instead of putting them off for later.
+Take inspiration from David Allen's 2-Minute Rule: If something can be done in less than 2 minutes, do it now.
+Not only does this cut back on procrastination, but it keeps you from forgetting to do it at all.

-26. Don’t try and multi-task: Multi-tasking is a myth.
-What you’re actually doing is switching your attention back and forth between multiple tasks, which can be distracting and reduces the amount of attention your giving to each thing.
+26. Don't try and multi-task.
+Multi-tasking is a myth.
+What you're actually doing is switching your attention back and forth between multiple tasks, which can be distracting and reduces the amount of attention you're giving to each thing.

 30. Allow yourself to take breaks from your stress and grief.
 Consider engaging in activities that help increase well-being.

-32. If you’re having a hard time remembering names, ask a friend to stand close to you and remind you, admit you don’t remember the person’s name and blame it on you grief brain, or just avoid using names in conversation.
+32. Having a hard time remembering names?
+Ask a friend to stand close to you and remind you, admit you don't remember the person's name and blame it on you grief brain, or just avoid using names in conversation.

 33. Use sticky notes as reminders.